qnodesign/react-bootcamp/ES6/03_Object/Readme.md

 var obj3 = Object.assign(obj1, obj2);
 ```

 We have to merge the object using `Object.assign()` which takes both objects as input and outputs the merged object.
-Let’s take a look how we can tackle this problem in ES6.
+In ES6 it can be done with the spread operator

 ```javascript
 const obj1 = { a: 1, b: 2 };